LoganJFisher/TeXSend/README.md

 Once you have a browser script manager extension installed on your browser:
 * Click [this link](https://github.com/LoganJFisher/LaTeX-for-Gmail/blob/main/LaTeX-for-Gmail.user.js).
 * Click "Raw" in the upper-right corner of the code window.
 This will open a new tab.
-* On the new tab, click "Install" (on the left for Violentmonkey)
+* On the new tab, click "Install" (on the left for Violentmonkey).
 * Congratulations - you have successfully installed this userscript.
 Refresh any open Gmail tabs to use it.

 ---